jipristt/RFID_reader_matlab/README.md

 # RFID_reader_matlab
-Rfid reader script for wireles networking hackathon After running the code results can be found on tx_message and rx_message
+Rfid reader script for decoding an RFID message binary After running the code results can be found on tx_message and rx_message